-- Library assets and deferred outflows exceeded liabilities and deferred inflows at the close of the fiscal year by \$40.0 million (net position). - The Library Foundation contributed \$3.7 million in gifts and grants in support of Library operations. - At the close of the fiscal year, the Library's portion of fund balance not designated for future use was \$3.4 million. - The operating budget from the Library's largest revenue source (Mecklenburg County, the "County") increased 1.0% from the prior year. - Total actual revenues from Mecklenburg County increased by 10.8% for fiscal year ended June 30, 2019.
-This included \$14.5 million that Mecklenburg County paid directly on behalf of the Library.
+- Library assets and deferred outflows exceeded liabilities and deferred inflows at the close of the fiscal • year by \$64.5 million (net position). - The Library Foundation's contributions and grants including cash donations and pledges for the year totaled \$20.7 benefiting the Library. - At the close of the fiscal year, the Library's portion of fund balance not designated for future use was • \$3.6 million. - The operating budget from the Library's largest revenue source (Mecklenburg County) increased 4% • from the prior year. - Total actual revenues, including amounts paid on behalf, from Mecklenburg County increased by 32% for fiscal year ended June 30, 2020 which was primarily related to contributions and pledges received by the Library Foundation.